Paul Maxwell, Ph.D.

 This led Paul to earn in his Ph.D. in 2018 from Trinity Evangelical Divinity School in Chicago, with a focus on trauma psychology.
 His doctoral dissertation was titled: The Trauma of Doctrine: A Dogmatic Account of the Effects of Abuse upon the Believer's Experience of God.
 During this time, Paul was a professor of philosophy for 3 years at his alma mater, Moody Bible Institute, and published over 12 peer-reviewed articles and reviews in journals such as Journal of Psychology & Theology, Journal of Spirituality in Mental Health, Journal of Spiritual Formation & Soul Care, Journal of Interdisciplinary Studies, Philo, Westminster Theological Journal, and Journal of the Evangelical Theological Society.

 After finishing his final year of doctoral research at The University of Utah and Brigham Young University libraries (the two towers of religious trauma), Paul moved to Noblesville, IN, with his wife Molly.
-Paul is currently a personal trainer in the Indianapolis area.
-Paul has also consulted with university administrations to improve their level of mental health care for students.
+Paul consults with university administrations to improve their level of mental health care for students.
 Follow him on twitter, or email him at firstname.lastname@example.org.